 There are currently nine active ERP sites on Nellis AFB.
-Construction for proposed Alternative 1 projects and buildings would take place on five of these sites (see Figure A-11, refer to Appendix A).
+Construction for proposed Alternative 1 projects and buildings would take place on five of these sites (see Figure 3-16).
 An ERP waiver would be required if proposed construction occurred.
 Table 4-7 lists the associated areas and potentially impacted footprint.
 When considered in conjunction with other past, present, and reasonably foreseeable future actions at Nellis AFB, no significant cumulative effects on ERP sites would occur under Alternative 1.